Working the Enquiry: Closure Applications: Consequences of Tribunal Decision

 - base your conclusions and figures on whatever evidence you have found to support or challenge the accuracy of the return (including any third party information).
 You do not have the right to require the taxpayer to produce any further information before stating your conclusions.

-And where there is evidence of a liability to a penalty you must
+And where there is evidence of a liability to a penalty following the issue of either a partial or final closure notice you must

 - immediately start formal penalty proceedings